 - a) Agency meets minimum participation requirements for All Children - All Families Webinar Series.

 - b) Agency completes an Ongoing Training Plan detailing the ways in which LGBTQ topics are integrated into its ongoing staff training efforts.
 This plan must meet minimum training length requirements for Innovative Tier.

 3. Rolling Out the Welcome Mat

-“Rolling out the welcome mat” for LGBTQ children, youth and families means moving an organization beyond non-discrimination and taking concrete action to send the explicit message “You are welcome here.”
-These benchmarks focus on agency forms and other paperwork, visual cues within the agency and external messaging (e.g., website, brochures and social media).
+“Rolling out the welcome mat” for LGBTQ children, youth and families means moving an organization beyond nondiscrimination and taking concrete action to send an explicitly welcoming message.
+These benchmarks focus on LGBTQ inclusion in agency forms and other paperwork, visual cues within the agency and external messaging (such as on websites, brochures and social media).

 - a) Agency forms use gender-neutral language (e.g., “Parent 1” and “Parent 2” rather than “Mother” and “Father”) where applicable.

 - b) Agency forms provide the opportunity to indicate a gender other than “Male” or “Female.”